Quickstart: Deploy an Azure Kubernetes Service (AKS) Automatic cluster (preview)

 Register the feature flags

-To use AKS Automatic in preview, you must register feature flags for other required features.
-Register the following flags using the az feature register command.
+To use AKS Automatic in preview, register the following flag using the az feature register command.

 az feature register --namespace Microsoft.ContainerService --name AutomaticSKUPreview